I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 During the Second Empire, when Baron Hausmann reinvented the streets of Paris, he also turned his attention to what flowed beneath them.
 To combat both disease and revolution, and spurred on by streets crumbling into the old vaults below, the Parisian sewers were modernised, and opened for public tours in 1867.
 Society ladies could be seen floating by in luxury sluice carts, steered by white-clad sewer men.

 Depending upon the time of year and the season, the odour ranges from what could be termed interesting to decidedly pungent.
-(A bout of heavy rain is enough for the place to be closed to the public.)
+(A heavy rain is enough for the place to be closed to the public.)
 Tours are now on foot, beginning in the Place de la Résistance, near the Quai d'Orsay.
 The main thoroughfare of the tour is a walkway suspended above a major sewer, the walls covered with a display of photographs, tools, and some of the more interesting flotsam and jetsam discovered in this subterranean world.

 The Luxembourg Gardens

 Although not far from St-Germain-des-Près, the Luxembourg Gardens are often missed.
-A pity, really, when whole days could pass simply wandering the various outdoor rooms of this 60 acre oasis.
+A pity, really, when whole days could pass simply wandering the various outdoor rooms of this 60-acre oasis.
 Many a Parisian comes here for a picnic—or a lovers’ tryst.

 Indeed, the Luxembourg area remains an oasis in the heart of Paris, a place of quiet, tree-lined streets, grand old houses, expensive boutiques, musty bookstalls interspersed with cafés perfect for people-watching.
 Once owned by the future Louis XVIII, at the centre of the gardens lies the enormous octagonal pond, or Grand Bassin, forever filled with toy sailing boats.
 As the children play the adults watch on from the luxury of deck chairs, while others take the opportunity to sun-bake.
-From this heart broad avenues lead to formal terraces, all dotted with statues, (many of the various queens of France, as well as St Genevieve, the patron saint of Paris).
+From here, broad avenues lead to formal terraces, all dotted with statues (many of the various queens of France, as well as St Genevieve, the patron saint of Paris).
 In the movie Charade Audrey Hepburn and Cary Grant watched the marionettes at play.
 There is even a bee-keeping school.

 Now the home of the French Senate, the Palais du Luxembourg was built for Marie de Medici, widow of Henri IV, to remind her of the Palazzo Pitti of her native Florence.
 She had, unfortunately, been banished by the time of its completion; after remaining a royal residence until the French revolution, it was occupied by the Luftwaffe during WWII.
 The east gallery houses the Musée du Luxembourg, originally built to hang the Queen's Rubens collection, and now home to temporary art exhibitions.